vshcheglov/k8test/README.md

 ## After run

-If you are testing and don't want to wait for cron execution, you can exec into docker container and execute cron jobs manually to populate queues
+If you don't want to wait for cron execution, you can exec into docker container and execute cron jobs manually to populate queues